 About the Observatory Director

 Dr. Jason Best is the university’s Assistant Provost for Distance Education and Strategic Research Initiatives.
-A Professor of Astronomy and Astrophysics at Shepherd University.
-He earned a Bachelor of Science degree in astronomy and astrophysics from Indiana University in Bloomington, IN, and a Doctor of Philosophy degree in astronomy and astrophysics from The Pennsylvania State University in University Park, PA.
+A Professor of Astronomy and Astrophysics at Shepherd University, he earned his Bachelor of Science degree in astronomy and astrophysics from Indiana University in Bloomington, IN, and a Doctor of Philosophy degree in astronomy and astrophysics from The Pennsylvania State University in University Park, PA.
 Dr. Best’s research publications and presentations are in fields as diverse as galactic evolution, the large-scale structure of the universe.
 He has published in the Astrophysical Journal and the Astronomical Society of the Pacific’s Mercury magazine.
 He has received research grants from federal and state agencies, has been featured in the Chronicle of Higher Education’s Research section and in West Virginia Science and Research’s Neuron journal and Scientist Spotlight Video Series, and has served as a grant reviewer and research referee for numerous national and international journals and agencies.
 He is a member of the American Astronomical Society, Phi Kappa Phi, and Sigma Xi, the Scientific Research Society, and has served on the National Advisory Committee for the PRAXIS Earth and Space Sciences Examination and as President of the West Virginia Academy of Science.
 Dr. Best is also a member of the American Council on Education (ACE) Fellows Class of 2015-16.